 - Study the data structure and attribute values in a specific tile, so that you can find out if it fits your purpose without having to code a single line.

-- Inspect non-tiled data that cannot be visualized from within the Data Inspector as a list of partitions.
+- Inspect non-tiled (generically partitioned) data that cannot be visualized from within the Data Inspector as a list of partitions.

-For more information on inspection capabilities, see How To chapters.
+For more information on inspection capabilities, see the How To chapters.

-As an OLP pipeline developer, you take OLP data as your pipeline input.
-Then, to ensure that every processing stage fits your overall purpose, you can inspect your pipeline output with the Data Inspector.
+As a platform pipeline developer, you take platform data as your pipeline input.
+Then, to ensure that every processing stage fits your overall purpose, you can inspect your pipeline output with the .

 The Data Inspector Library allows you to:

-View visualized partition data directly in the Portal Data Inspector.
-For this, though, your schema with renderer plugins must be deployed to the Platform and bundled with a layer.
-Equally, your pipeline application must be deployed to the Platform, configured, and launched in the OLP Pipeline Service.
+View visualized partition data directly in the platform Data Inspector.
+For this, though, your schema with rendering plugins must be deployed to the platform and bundled with a layer.
+Equally, your pipeline application must be deployed to the platform, configured, and launched in Pipeline API.

-View a local (off-line) partition exactly as it will be visualized in the Portal.
-You can also view a local schema (and renderer plugin) exactly as it would be visualized in the Portal.
+View a local (off-line) partition exactly as it will be visualized in the portal.
+You can also view a local schema (and rendering plugin) exactly as it would be visualized in the portal.
 This is the convenient way since all the pipeline development and testing is happening on your local staging environment.
-Once completed, you deploy a perfectly finetuned pipeline application to the Platform.
+Once completed, you deploy a perfectly finetuned pipeline application to the platform.

 For more information, see Pipelines Developer Guide.